KurianUthuppu/GCP_BigQuery/README.md

 ```
 #### Using Regexp and operators
 - Regexp help extract substring that matches certain string types
-- Mostly used operators are 'AND','OR';
+- Mostly used operators are 'AND','OR'
 Example shown below:
 ```
 # Extract the year, duration from the respective string columns and find those with publishing year is after 2000, rating is greater than 8.5 and duration is greater than 100 mins